PhD and Masters Research

 - Details of any academic, peer-reviewed papers you have published;

-- Folio or links to any existing artworks you have developed;
+- Folio or links to any existing creative works you have developed;

 - References or contact details from any previous reseach supervisors who have supervised your research in the past (e.g. Honours project supervisor);